zamazan4ik/awesome-pgo/article/article.md

 TODO: write about typical operations with PGO profiles: merge, show summary, compare
 TODO: Write more about `llvm-profdata` tool usage.
 Check the documentation for the tool and find missing parts in it
+TODO: write about GCC tools
+TODO: write about pprof tools
+TODO: write about other compilers and importance of such tools

 ## PGO support in build systems